 Contact an Omaha Car Accident Attorney Today

 The immediate aftermath of a car accident can be a confusing and complicated time.
-An injured individual may need to seek emergency medical treatment and their car may be beyond repair.
+You may need to seek emergency medical treatment, and your car may be beyond repair.

-While they are focusing on getting their lives back in order, the defendant’s insurance company may be pressuring them for a statement or offering a token sum to quickly settle the claim.
+While you are focusing on getting your life back in order, the defendant’s insurance company may be pressuring you for a statement or offering a token sum to quickly settle the claim.

-An Omaha car accident lawyer from Berry Law Firm could help handle the details of the case while the victim concentrates on recovering from their injuries.
-At the same time, our trial attorneys could work to demonstrate the negligence of the defendant driver and demand full compensation.
-Call today to schedule a consultation and discuss your options.
+An Omaha car accident lawyer from our firm could handle the details of the case while you concentrate on recovering from your injuries.
+At the same time, our trial attorneys could work to demonstrate the negligence of the other driver and demand full compensation.
+Call Berry Law today to schedule a free consultation and discuss your options.